 4. You don’t have to worry if your breast milk supply is low.

 Many moms worry that their baby will remain underfed if their breast milk supply is insufficient.
-In such a case, parents can resort to bottle feeding.
+In such a case, many parents resort to bottle feeding.
 This ensures that your baby gets all the milk he needs to grow and develop.
+However, because of this baby does not suck on breasts, which leads to a lack of milk supply.

 5. You don’t have to worry about making changes to your diet.